pythonexcels/pythonexcels.github.io/_posts/2009-09-19-Another-XLWT-Example.md

 r = 0
 ```

-creates a new Workbook object and adds a sheet named “Housing Data” to
+This section creates a new Workbook object and adds a sheet named
-the workbook.
-The easyfx function provides a convenient way to add
+“Housing Data” to the workbook.
+The easyfx function provides a
-formatting to the spreadsheet.
-In this example, the single underline
+convenient way to add formatting to the spreadsheet.
+In this example,
-format is used to denote a hyperlink.
-In the next line, the variable r
+the single underline format is used to denote a hyperlink.
+In the next
-acts as a row counter.
+line, the variable r acts as a row counter.

 The for loop below examines each row of data: